-The journals, labeled simply on their covers as A, B, C, D and so forth, spanned everything from early sketches of an evolutionary tree to notes on geology, new species and personal musings on family and friends.
+The journals, labeled only on their covers as A, B, C, D, and so forth, spanned everything from early sketches of an evolutionary tree to notes on geology, new species, and personal musings on family and friends.

 4. Encourage Flashes of Intuition

 What really happened was that he was in the orchard and witnessed an apple drop from a tree.
-Newton’s observation caused him to ponder why apples always fall straight to the ground (rather than sideways or upward) and helped inspired him to eventually develop his law of universal gravitation.
+Newton’s observation caused him to ponder why apples always fell straight to the ground (rather than sideways or upward) and helped inspired him to develop his law of universal gravitation eventually.

-In 1687, Newton first published this principle, which states that every body in the universe is attracted to every other body with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them, in his landmark work the “Principia,” which also features his three laws of motion.
+In 1687, Newton first published this principle in his landmark work, the “Principia,” which also features his three laws of motion.
+The principle states that everybody in the universe is attracted to every other body with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them.

-As mentioned above, Isaac had what he called a “Waste Book” where he stored any important passages from the texts he read.
-It inspired many of his discoveries. lt is said that upwards of 1,000,000 words in his handwriting still survive.
+As mentioned above, Isaac had what he called a “Waste Book,” where he stored any important passages from the texts he read.
+It inspired many of his discoveries.
+It is said that upwards of 1,000,000 words in his handwriting still survive.

 According to British Economist John Meynard Keynes, Isaac Newton mastered holding mental problems in his mind until he solved them:

 “His peculiar gift was the power of holding continuously in his mind a purely mental problem until he had seen straight through it.
 I fancy his pre-eminence is due to his muscles of intuition being the strongest and most enduring with which a man has ever been gifted.”